fjavierm/ceh/12-Evading_IDS_Firewall_and_Honeypots/README.md

 * **Connection Analysis**: Tries to analyse all network connections and tries to differentiate between legitimate and unauthorised traffic.

-* **Kernel LEvel Detection**: The OS kernel itself tries to detect alteration on the system binaries and, in case of anomalies, raises the intrusion attempt.
+* **Kernel Level Detection**: The OS kernel itself tries to detect alteration on the system binaries and, in case of anomalies, raises the intrusion attempt.

 ## Firewalls